-Click here for a sample section of the Shadow Spinner Study Guide!
-Check out the E-Guide version, available immediately!
-Get the book Shadow Spinner HERE
+Click here for a sample section of the Study Guide!
+Check out the E-Guide version

 The Sultan's wife betrayed him with a lover, and so the Sultan killed the two of them.
 Unwilling to be alone, but believing that all women are betrayers, the Sultan marries a new girl each day and kills her before morning.
 No young woman in his kingdom is safe.
 Then Shahrazad, the daughter of the Sultan's own vizier, volunteers to be his wife.
 Facing death, she asks the Sultan if she can tell her younger sister one last story before she dies.
 The Sultan agrees, and listens as Shahrazad tells her story to Dunyazad.
 But as Shahrazad sees the sun rising, she breaks off her story at a particularly exciting spot, promising to finish it the next night if she still lives.
 The Sultan, entertained and intrigued, grants Shahrazad her life for one more day.